 From experience I can tell you that:

 - You do not need a specialized IR camera costing hundreds (or thousands) of dollars to do IR photography.

-- You do not need to use a digital SLR for infrared photography.
+- You do not need to use a DSLR for infrared photography.
 A cheap digital camera that has been converted for IR photography can take stunning IR photos.
 It will most likely not suffer from long exposure times and can be utilized as easily as any other digital camera.

 - It is not that difficult to convert a suitable point-and-shoot digital camera for IR photography.